TuomoKu/SPX-GC/README.md

 ```

-An example `config.json` of the SPX-GC server
+An example `config.json` of the SPX server
 ```json
 {
   "general": {